Quetiapine, 300 mg 60 pcs

 Hypersensitivity

-Nervous system disorders: drowsiness, dizziness, headache, anxiety, asthenia, hostility, agitation, insomnia, akathisia, tremors, convulsions, depression, paresthesias, malignant neuroleptic syndrome (hyperthermia, muscle rigidity, altered mental status, labile autonomic nervous system, increased creatine phosphokinase activity).
+From the nervous system: drowsiness, dizziness, headache, anxiety, asthenia, hostility, agitation, insomnia, akathisia, tremor, convulsions, depression, paresthesia, neuroleptic malignant syndrome (hyperthermia, muscle rigidity, altered mental status, lability of the autonomic nervous system, increased creatine phosphokinase activity).

-Cardiovascular system disorders: orthostatic hypotension (accompanied by dizziness), tachycardia, syncope, prolongation of QT interval (no relationship of quetiapine use with continuous QTc prolongation has been found).
+From the cardiovascular system: orthostatic hypotension (accompanied by dizziness), tachycardia, fainting, prolongation of the QT interval (no relationship between the use of quetiapine and a constant increase in QTc has been identified).

 Allergic reactions: skin rash, eosinophilia.

-Laboratory parameters: leukopenia, hypercholesterolemia, hypertriglyceridemia, decreased concentration of thyroxine (the first 4 weeks).
+Laboratory indicators: leukopenia, hypercholesterolemia, hypertriglyceridemia, decreased thyroxine concentration (first 4 weeks).

-Others: low back pain, chest pain, subfebrile fever, weight gain (mostly in the first weeks of treatment), myalgia, dry skin, visual impairment.
+Other: lower back pain, chest pain, low-grade fever, weight gain (mainly in the first weeks of treatment), myalgia, dry skin, blurred vision.

 ---|---|